 La Familia de Colores

-La Familia de Colores is a LGBTQ organization that actively seeks to create a safe space and gain awareness in the Latin@/Chican@ community at UCSB.
-Their objective is to fill the gap and intersect the two communities.
+La Familia de Colores is an LGBTQ+ uplifting organization that actively seeks to create a safe space and gain awareness in the Latin@/Chican@ community at UCSB.
+Their objective is to fill the gap and intersect the communities to form networks of support people across a variety of backgrounds and experiences.

 La Familia de Colores is currently active!